MMaquet/signal-inference-optimization/README.md

 inference drift and orient LLM reconstructions toward a version that remains faithful to the intended meaning.

+SIO does not optimize inference.
+It optimizes the signal that enters the inference process.

 SIO does not control reconstruction.
 It structures the conditions that make faithful reconstruction more likely.

+The name reads: optimization of the signal **for** inference —
+not optimization **of** inference itself.

 ---